- 1 Investment Banking – Financial Restructuring Advisory

 Creditors are generally smart investors and will have a good idea of valuation (but certainly not always).
 They will generally be led by a main account which holds a substantial amount of debt for the creditor class (for example Prudential, Allianz or Blackrock) and are looking for investment banker perspectives on value to see if they line up with their own and also for their expertise in a workout situation or for negotiations.
 Each creditor class will also usually hire their own legal counsel.

 Creditor advisors will usually be paid as a percentage of the face value of debt they represent as well as with a monthly retainer.
+The debtor will usually agree to pay for the creditor mandate fees.

 Being Cleansed of Non-Public Information